-Key words: Native American, cultural revitalization movements, "firewater" myths, culturallyinformed treatment

-Alcoholism and alcohol-related problems have long constituted a serious problem in Native American communities (Lender and Martin, 1982), but recent decades have witnessed substantial advances in understanding the sources and solutions of these problems.
-These advances include: 1) new evidence of the historical roots of alcohol problems among Native tribes, 2) scientific challenges to the "firewater myths" that have permeated conceptions of the etiology of Native alcohol problems, 3) the beginning recognition of the role Native leaders played in organizing America's first sobriety-based, mutual aid societies, 4) Native adaptations of Alcoholics Anonymous, 5) a revival of Native cultural revitalization and therapeutic movements, and 6) the development of culturally meaningful alcoholism treatment philosophies and techniques.
+Key words: Native American, cultural revitalization movements, "firewater" myths, culturally-informed treatment decades have witnessed substantial advances in understanding the sources and problems. solutions of these These advances include: 1) new evidence of the historical roots of alcohol problems among Native tribes, 2) scientific challenges to the "firewater myths" that have permeated conceptions of the etiology of Native alcohol problems, 3) the beginning recognition of the role Native leaders played in organizing America's first sobriety-based, mutual aid societies, 4) Native adaptations of Alcoholics Anonymous, 5) a revival of Native cultural revitalization and therapeutic movements, and 6) the development of culturally meaningful alcoholism treatment philosophies and techniques.